-- Open/consistent hours of services - Partner and collaborate with community and housing services providers to address unmet needs of population. - Case managers and agency leads/supervisors/managers must actively participate in several monthly and weekly community meetings as requested by HST. - Work with HST program coordinator on best ways to track information including outreach/housing first aid attempts, clients of concerns, or any ongoing outreach and engagement work. - Document and certify eligibility of each adult household member as either Population A or Population B, in accordance with Exhibit F. - Site access is low barrier - Outreach and Engagement may not categorically exclude persons fleeing domestic violence. - Have rules to ensure a safe environment for all staff and clients.
-These rules must be in plain language and as streamlined as possible. - Must comply with all relevant health, fire and life safety codes from the local fire marshal and the jurisdiction with permitting authority. - All uses of flexible funds for client services must adhere to the Clackamas County Supportive Housing Services Flexible Funding Use Guidelines.
+- Utilize a trauma informed approach, including techniques outlined in the Guiding Principles and Expectations below - Maintain consistent hours of operation - Actively participate in trainings, coordination, case conferencing and other meetings as required by HST. - Maintain active communication with HST outreach and safety off the streets program coordinator, including but not limited to ongoing communications regarding best practices, HST program policies, information tracking, and participant vulnerabilities. - Target high profile or specific sites for outreach or as assigned by HST - Document and certify eligibility of each adult household member as either Population A or Population B, in accordance with Exhibit F. - Access points are low barrier - Outreach and Engagement may not categorically exclude persons fleeing domestic violence. - Have rules to ensure a safe environment for all staff and clients.
+These rules must be in plain language and as streamlined as possible. - All uses of flexible funds for client services must adhere to the Clackamas County Supportive Housing Services Flexible Funding Use Guidelines.